isb-cgc/readthedocs/docs/source/sections/data/data2/AccessData/AccessviaIndexD.rst

 Clinical Trial Sequencing Project (CTSP)
 """"""""""""""""""""""""""""""""""""""""""

 The Genomic Data Commons currently has only bam files currently available.
-TO see the GDC data portal with Clinical Trial Sequencing Project please select `here <https://portal.gdc.cancer.gov/repository?facetTab=files&filters=%7B%22op%22%3A%22and%22%2C%22content%22%3A%5B%7B%22op%22%3A%22in%22%2C%22content%22%3A%7B%22field%22%3A%22cases.project.program.name%22%2C%22value%22%3A%5B%22CTSP%22%5D%7D%7D%5D%7D&searchTableTab=cases>`_.
+To see the GDC data portal with Clinical Trial Sequencing Project please select `here <https://portal.gdc.cancer.gov/repository?facetTab=files&filters=%7B%22op%22%3A%22and%22%2C%22content%22%3A%5B%7B%22op%22%3A%22in%22%2C%22content%22%3A%7B%22field%22%3A%22cases.project.program.name%22%2C%22value%22%3A%5B%22CTSP%22%5D%7D%7D%5D%7D&searchTableTab=cases>`_.

 BAM: 89 files
 ALL CONTROLLED